paid to farm partners

-In 2019, Pilgrim’s Tulip sourced more than 2.9 million hogs from 930 farm partners, paying them more than $351.7 million.
-Approximately 50% of our hogs are sourced from our integrated supply chain.
+In 2021, Pilgrim’s UK sourced more than 2.4 million hogs from more than 750 farm partners, paying them more than $487 million.
+Approximately 65% of our hogs are sourced from our integrated supply chain.

 Our hogs are raised in accordance with the Royal Society for Prevention of Cruelty to Animals (RSPCA), the Red Tractor or the Quality Meat Scotland (QMS) standards.
-Certification and third-party audits according to these standards are required to sell hogs to Tulip production facilities.
-In a privately commissioned, standalone assessment, Tulip was awarded the highest rating, Tier 1, for its animal welfare standards, within the Business Benchmark on Farm Animal Welfare (BBFAW) category.
-In addition, Tulip is a signatory to the Cerrado Manifesto, and a member of the UK Roundtable for Sustainable Soy.
-Finally, soya sourced to feed Tulip-owned, high welfare pigs is certified by the Roundtable for Responsible Soy.
+Certification and third-party audits according to these standards are required to sell hogs to Pilgrim’s UK production facilities.
+In a privately commissioned, standalone assessment, Pilgrim’s UK was awarded the highest rating, Tier 1, for its animal welfare standards, within the Business Benchmark on Farm Animal Welfare (BBFAW) category.
+In addition, Pilgrim’s UK is a signatory to the Cerrado Manifesto, and a member of the UK Roundtable for Sustainable Soy.
+Finally, soya sourced to feed Pilgrim’s UK-owned, high welfare pigs is certified by the Roundtable for Responsible Soy.

-In 2019, Pilgrim’s Tulip processed 246,500 lambs from 450 family farm partners for more than $10.8 million.
-Pilgrim’s Tulip provides the only fully dedicated lamb supply chain in the U.K., partnering with our network of 450 dedicated sheep farmers – some of these partners have been with us for over 25 years.
+In 2021, Pilgrim’s UK processed over 273,000 lambs from 400 family farm partners for more than $41 million.
+Pilgrim’s UK provides the only fully dedicated lamb supply chain in the U.K., partnering with our network of dedicated sheep farmers—some of these partners have been with us for over 25 years.
 Our farmer partners are located in Wales and West Country of England.
 These regions are renowned for their grass conditions, making them an ideal location for extensive lamb production.

 Our Pilgrim’s Moy Park Orléans business purchases beef for further processing.
 They only source beef from approved suppliers that are audited annually for food safety and animal welfare.
 They also developed contracting initiatives with French beef farmer associations to ensure available supply.
 In a declining French cattle market, this provides farmers an alternative to an otherwise volatile and uncertain market.
 This program has the following attributes: